+Up until the 1870s, the medical treatment provided in workhouses left much to be desired.
 Virtually all workhouses had a small infirmary room or block for the care of sick inmates.
 However, this was often too small, badly ventilated, and with poor sanitary facilities, Different categories of patient were often mixed together, sometimes even in the same bed.
 Poor Law unions were obliged to employ one or more suitably qualified medical officers to minister to the union's sick poor, both inside and outside the workhouse.
-Unfortunaytely, the post of medical officer was not always a particularly attractive one.
+Unfortunately, the post of medical officer was not always a particularly attractive one.
 Until 1842, posts could be put out to competitive tender, with the appointment usually being made to whoever demanded the lowest salary.
 This meant that applicants were often the least experienced members of the profession, or ones with private practice where the physician's priorities would invariably lie.
 Apart from attending patients, medical officers usually had to pay for any drugs they prescribed.

-In the 1860s, pressure began for improvements in workhouse medical care.
+From the late 1850s onwards, pressure began for improvements in workhouse medical care, particularly in London.
 Some of the most notable campaigners were Louisa Twining — a prominent figure in the Workhouse Visiting Society, Joseph Rogers — medical officer (and severe critic) of the Strand workhouse, Florence Nightingale, and the medical journal The Lancet.
-In 1865, The Lancet began a serious of detailed reports about conditions in London's workhouse infirmaries.
+In 1865, The Lancet began a serious of detailed reports about conditions in the capital's workhouse infirmaries.
 Its description of St George the Martyr in Southwark was typical of what it uncovered:

 As a result of such reports, the government was forced into action and in 1867 the Metropolitan Poor Act was passed, requiring London workhouses to locate their hospital facilities on separate sites from the workhouse.
 The Act also led to the creation of the Metropolitan Asylums Board which took over the provision of care for the sick poor across the whole of the capital.
 It set up its own institutions for the treatment of smallpox, fever, tuberculosis, and venereal diseases, effectively laying the foundations for the National Health Service.